My TOP TV of the Decade 2010 – 2019

 15) No Offence

-Series 1 featured the hunt for a serial killer, Series 2 focused on human trafficking, child exploitation and FGM whilst Series 3 featured the extremism of right wing politics.
+The first season follows the hunt for a serial killer, the second focuses on human trafficking, child exploitation, and FGM, while the third tackles the extremism of right-wing politics.

 14) Shameless (US)